-The best way to kick-off 3 perfect days in Chicago is by taking a walking tour of the Loop.
+The best way to kick-off your Chicago itinerary is by taking a walking tour of the Loop.
 This area of downtown is where you’ll find a majority of the sights in Chitown.

 You have several options for exploring the Loop.
 If you enjoy meeting people and getting the insight of a local guide, you can sign up for one of the many options with Free Tours by Foot.

-If it’s your first time in the Windy City, I suggest joining their 10 AM tour of the Loop and Millenium Park.
+If it’s your first time in Chicago I suggest joining their 10 AM tour of the Loop and Millennium Park.
 Or if you’re really into architecture, check out their 10:30 Birth of the Skyscraper tour.
 Both are excellent options!

 Those who prefer a DIY approach can check out the many self-guided tours of Chicago from MetroWalkz.
 This Architecture/Loop tour makes for a fantastic introduction to the city and is pretty easy to follow.

 Whichever option you choose, you’ll get to see some of the most iconic places in the city in just a few short hours.
 A few of the highlights include the historic start of Route 66, the great Chicago Theatre.

 At this point, the order in which you do things depends on which type of tour you chose.
 You can be flexible, as it’s a short walk between the next couple of destinations.

 Before we move along with what to see in 3 days in Chicago, it’s time for lunch!
 If you’re down in the Loop and you want to try a local favourite, the choice is easy…